-The Sierra del Rosario Biosphere Reserve is located at the eastern part of Cuba's Guaniguanico mountain range.
-It protects over 100 square miles of tropical forests with evergreen and semi-deciduous environments.
-It was also the site of the first major coffee plantation in the New World.
+The Sierra del Rosario is located in the eastern part of Cuba's Guaniguanico mountain range, the site of the first significant coffee plantation in the New World.
+The Biosphere Reserve protects tropical forests with evergreen and semi-deciduous environments.

-The Sierra del Rosario Biosphere Reserve is located at the eastern part of Cuba's Guaniguanico mountain range, between Pinar del Rio and Havana's provinces (Artemisa and Mayabeque).
-Both north and south coasts can be seen from this area.
-It protects a total area of 26,686 ha (65,942 acres) of tropical forests with evergreen and semi-deciduous environments.
+The Sierra del Rosario Biosphere Reserve is located in the eastern part of Cuba's Guaniguanico mountain range, between Pinar del Rio and Havana's provinces (Artemisa and Mayabeque).
+Both the north and south coasts can be seen from the Biosphere Reserve.
+It protects 26,686 ha (65,942 acres) of tropical forests with evergreen and semi-deciduous environments.

-More than 5,500 (2002) people live in the biosphere reserve, mainly working in handicrafts, agriculture, cattle raising and reforestation.
-62 national and 20 foreign scientists (1998) are involved in research and monitoring at the Institute of Ecology and Systematic.
+More than 5,500 people live in the Biosphere Reserve, mainly working in handicrafts, agriculture, cattle raising and reforestation.